 Just like the many other choices you make without your life insurance company’s knowledge or approval, you are 100% free to choose to start smoking.

 Your life insurance company cannot void your policy, nor can they change your premiums or benefits.
 Even if your death is blatantly smoking-related, they cannot deny your claim, and they will still pay out your entire death benefit.

-Before we wrap up, we’ll cover a few of the most Googled questions about smoking and life insurance.
+Before we wrap up, we’ll cover a few of the most Googled questions on the impact of smoking on life insurance.

-If you are sincerely smoke-free when you are approved for life insurance, but become a tobacco user after you purchase your policy, your insurance company cannot void your policy nor can they make any changes to it (like increasing your premiums).
+If you are sincerely smoke-free when you are approved for your policy, but become a tobacco user after you purchase your policy, your insurance company cannot void your policy nor can they make any changes to it (like increasing your premiums).

 There is only one way an insurance claim can be denied for smoking.
 And that is if you falsely claim to be a nonsmoker on your life insurance application.
 If it is later discovered in your autopsy that you died of a smoking-related illness, then the insurance company will have cause to deny your claim.

 It wouldn’t be wise to lie about your smoking habit while buying a policy.
 For one, most insurers require a medical exam, which will test for nicotine in your urine and blood.
 Second, if you claim to be a nonsmoker on your application, but your autopsy ultimately shows that you died of a smoking-related illness, your insurance company can deny your beneficiary’s claim for your death benefit payout.

 This begs the question: what about the opposite case?
 What happens to your policy and your premiums if you quit smoking?
 Will your life insurance company change your smoker rating and lower your premiums to the non-smoker rate because you stopped smoking?

 Unfortunately, once a policy is issued, your premiums cannot be changed.
 Therefore, unless you terminate your policy and purchase a new one, you won’t be able to escape the higher premiums you face.